blockhousetech/tcwasm/README.md

 ### What's Next?

-In the above section, while demonstrating basic steps for spining up program analyzer in Transparency Center, we intentionally omit some technical details, e.g., the process to establish trust between multiple conterparties.
-This is intended to make this guide smoother and more comprehensible.
-For readers curious about the underlying challenges and our approaches, please refer to our coming technical paper "Trusted And Confidential Program Analysis" for more details.
+In this demonstration, we intentionally omit some technical details, e.g., the process to establish trust between multiple conterparties.
+For readers curious about the challenges and approaches, please refer to our technical paper "Trusted And Confidential Program Analysis" for more details.